astarte-platform/sdk-doc/source/index.md

 ## Notes

-Astarte Device SDKs should not be confused with client SDKs, as they are not meant for client to device communications.
-If one is interested in an abstraction layer on top of existing APIs instead, an optional Astarte Client SDK (such as [astarte-go](https://github.com/astarte-platform/astarte-go) ) is to be used.
+Astarte device SDKs should not be confused with Astarte clients, as they are not meant for communication with the Astarte REST APIs.
+If one is interested in an abstraction layer on top of the existing Astarte REST APIs instead, an optional Astarte client (such as [astarte-go](https://github.com/astarte-platform/astarte-go) ) is to be used.